University of Maryland - Global Campus

 Course CodeCourse TitleCourse HoursTransfer CodeTransfer TitleTransfer Hours

-Object-Oriented Programming Using C++* 4CMSC 215Intermediate Programming3
+Object-Oriented Programming Using C++* (UMGC 2nd major any-level; same primary computing focus area)4CMSC 215Intermediate Programming3

-Object-Oriented Programming Using C#* 4CMSC 215Intermediate Programming3
+Object-Oriented Programming Using C#* (UMGC 2nd major any-level; same primary computing focus area)4CMSC 215Intermediate Programming3

-Advanced Topics in Java* 4CMSC 215Intermediate Programming3
+Advanced Topics in Java* (UMGC 2nd major any-level; same primary computing focus area)4CMSC 215Intermediate Programming3

 WEB 114Web Scripting: JavaScript I* 2 CMIT Elective

-Total Hours= 16
+Total Hours: 16

 Fourth Semester